gwosc-tutorial/introduction_gwosc_data/README.md

 The tutorials will show you how to find, download and read gravitationnal wave data accessible through the [Gravitational Wave Open Science Center](https://gwosc.org) (GWOSC).

-The tutorials come as Jupyter Notebooks and use the Python language.
+The tutorials come as Jupyter notebooks and use the Python language.
 Don't hesitate to extract part of the notebooks in your own scripts.

 Each notebook illustrates a particular aspect of working with GWOSC data:

-  - Notebook 1 explains how to download data from the GWOSC website.
+  - [Notebook 1](<01 - Download GWOSC Data.ipynb>) explains how to download data from the GWOSC website.
-  - Notebook 2 presents details about reading the content of a file.
+  - [Notebook 2](<02 - What's in a GWOSC Data File.ipynb>) presents details about reading the content of a file.
-  - Notebook 3 presents quality flags, an important concept when working with gravitational wave data.
+  - [Notebook 3](<03 - Working with Data Quality.ipynb>) presents quality flags, an important concept when working with gravitational wave data.
-  - Notebook 4 presents another important concept for gravitational wave data, the frequency domain.
+  - [Notebook 4](<04 - Working in the Frequency Domain.ipynb>) presents another important concept for gravitational wave data, the frequency domain.
-  - Notebook 5 presents a higher-level interface that hides many details to provide an easier access to the data.
+  - [Notebook 5](<05 - GWpy Examples.ipynb>) presents a higher-level interface that hides many details to provide an easier access to the data.

-We suggest 2 learning paths:
+We suggest 2 approaches to those notebooks:

   - if you want to understand the details about gravitationnal wave data, simply run the tutorials in order
   - if you're comfortable with gravitational wave data and don't want to bother about the details, go directly to notebook 5